-A fifth round of proximity talks was held from November 1 to 10 in Geneva.
+A fifth round of proximity talks was held from November 1 to 10.
 On November 8, the Secretary General gave the two leaders his "assessment" of issues of procedure and substance.
-Media leaks and statements by the parties suggest that the "nonpaper" calls for one sovereign, indissoluble, common state with a single international legal personality; common state law that would overrule regional law; political equality defined as effective "participation" in government, not numerically; component states to a great extent self-governed; the return of an "appreciable amount of territory" to Greek Cypriots, with as little dislocation of Turkish Cypriots as possible and return of as many Greek Cypriots as possible; and a security regime including an international military force, police, and a political mechanism.
+Media leaks and statements by the parties suggest that he called for one sovereign, indissoluble, common state with a single international legal personality; common state law would overrule regional law; political equality would be defined as effective "participation" in government, not numerically; component states would be to a great extent self-governed; the return of an "appreciable amount of territory" to Greek Cypriots, with as little dislocation of Turkish Cypriots as possible and return of as many Greek Cypriots as possible; and a security regime including an international military force, police, and a political mechanism.
 Clerides welcomed the Secretary General's views.
 Denktash rejected them and, at a November 24 "summit" with Turkey's President, Prime Minister, Chief of the Armed Forces General Staff, and other high officials, announced his withdrawal from the talks because no progress could be made until two separate states are recognized.
 Turkey supported his decision.
-(He later said that he was not asking the Greek Cypriots to recognize his state politically but rather to acknowledge that his state exists.)
+(Denktash later said that he was not asking the Greek Cypriots to recognize his state politically but rather to acknowledge that his state exists.)
+Denktash refused to participate in a sixth round of proximity talks in January 2001, labeling the Secretary General's November 2000 assessment an unacceptable precondition.